Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Background estimation

-The third reweighting factor corrects for the mismodelling of leptonic or hadronic tracks originating from $\tau$-lepton decays under the high-\met preselection with a lower bound of $275~\GeV$, which is not considered in the first and second factors.
+The third reweighting factor corrects for the mismodelling of leptonic or hadronic tracks originating from $\tau$-lepton decays under the high-\met preselection with a lower bound of $275~\GeV$, which is not applied in the first and second sets of factors.
 A single normalisation factor is obtained in CR-DT-lowMET with additional `$\tau$-track' criteria as defined in Table~\ref{tab:DT_tautrack} to enhance the contributions from the targeted $W^\pm(\to\tau^\pm_{\textrm{had}}\nu_\tau)$+jets processes.
 The obtained third reweighting factor is $0.64$ with a relative uncertainty below 5\%.
 This factor is applied only to simulated tracks originating from $\tau$-leptons.

-As shown in Table~\ref{tab:VR_DT_list}, four VR categories are constructed to validate different aspects of the background estimate method for the displaced track search.
+As shown in Table~\ref{tab:VR_DT_list}, four VR categories are constructed to validate different aspects of the background estimation method for the displaced track search.
 Figure~\ref{fig:VR_DT_schema} illustrates how the different VRs map onto the event-level NN score vs track-level NN score plane.
-Each of the categories are further divided into three or four regions, depending on their event-level and track-level NN scores.
-All VRs except VR-DT-Lep use the \met trigger.
-While some VRs may overlap with CRs by definition, they represent only a small fraction of the event yields in these CRs and therefore still provide a means of validating the background estimate strategy without introducing a significant bias to the fitted normalisation factors.
+Each of the categories is further divided into three or four regions, depending on their event-level and track-level NN scores.
+VR-DT-$\mu$ uses the single-muon trigger and all other VRs use the \met trigger.
+While some VRs may overlap with CRs by definition, they represent only a small fraction of the event yields in these CRs and therefore still provide a means of validating the background estimation strategy.

 VR-DT-Evt is defined to have high event-level NN scores, but vetoes events having tracks with high track-level NN scores; it verifies the validity of the event-level NN model and the event-level normalisation factor for each background process.
 On the other hand, VR-DT-Trk is defined to have a high track-level NN score, but vetoes events with high event-level NN score.
-It is further required to have moderate \met in the range of $325\textrm{--}500~\GeV$ to ensure a sufficiently low signal contamination and retain orthogonality with CR-DT-lowMET.
+It is further required to have moderate \met in the range of $325\textrm{--}500~\GeV$ to ensure sufficiently low signal contamination and retain orthogonality with CR-DT-lowMET.
 VR-DT-Trk helps in verifying the validity of track-level NN model and the track-level corrections using reweighting factors.